docker/docs/engine/swarm/services.md

 You can create two types of mounts for services in a swarm, `volume` mounts or `bind` mounts.
-Regardless of which type of mount you use, configure it using the `--mount` flag when you create a service, or the `--mount-add` or `--mount-rm` flag when updating an existing service..
+Regardless of which type of mount you use, configure it using the `--mount` flag when you create a service, or the `--mount-add` or `--mount-rm` flag when updating an existing service.
 The default is a data volume if you don't specify a type.

 #### Data volumes